gammu/gammu/readme.txt

       for example from "gammu --identify".

-   Created log files can be sent to mailing list or directly to marcin-wiacek@topnet.pl (if you don't want to publish some data to more people).
+   Created log files can be sent to mailing list or directly to marcin@mwiacek.com (if you don't want to publish some data to more people).
 Please compress file(s), if they're big.

    To debug files you can (should) add: